How to improve your credit score rating [Update]

 TIPS TO HELP YOU KEEP YOUR CREDIT RECORD CLEAN:

-• Check your credit report with a fine-toothed comb
+• Go through your credit report with a fine-toothed comb

-• Make sure all doctors bills are paid in full
+• Make sure all medical bills are paid in full

-Unpaid medical bills are the leading cause of negative credit records.
-This is because patients rely on medical aid schemes to take care of their bills and are often unaware of outstanding amounts until they receive a legal letter.
+Unpaid medical bills are one of the leading causes of negative credit records.
+This is because patients rely on medical aid schemes to cover their costs and are often unaware of outstanding amounts until they receive a legal letter.

-• Don’t open lots of accounts in close succession
+• Don’t open multiple accounts in close succession

-Opening several accounts in the same month could flag you as a high-risk debtor.
+Opening several accounts in the same month or in a short period of time could flag you as a high-risk debtor.

 • Only open an account if you know you can afford the repayments